MarioVilas/winappdbg/doc/source/GettingStarted.rst

 The following packages provide extra features and performance improvements, they are very recommended but not mandatory:

-* The `diStorm <http://code.google.com/p/distorm/>`_ package is needed to disassemble code.
-You can download the `official <http://code.google.com/p/distorm/downloads/detail?name=distorm.zip&can=2&q=>`_ Python wrappers (32 bits only, manual install) or our own `installers <http://winappdbg.sourceforge.net/distorm3/>`_.
-Bear in mind that the official build is more likely to stay up to date.
+* The `diStorm <http://code.google.com/p/distorm/downloads/list/>`_ package is needed to disassemble code.

 * The `SQL Alchemy <http://www.sqlalchemy.org/>`_ ORM module gives the crash logger tool the ability to connect to almost any SQL database.